Comparison

 - A younger product: fewer niche tools and integrations

-- Stronger OS sandboxing on Windows/Linux is still on the roadmap
+- Stronger OS sandboxing on Windows is still on the roadmap

 If you depend on interactive scripted forms, cloud e-sign workflows or OCR, Acrobat is still the more complete tool.
 If you want a fast, private, memory-safe editor for everyday PDF work, PDFluent is built for you.